Master of Arts in Nonprofit Management (MANM)

 7. Demonstrate professional presence and communication competencies, including skills in meeting management, oral presentation, writing, and interpersonal effectiveness.

-The MANM degree is offered to students with an accredited bachelor’s degree and a strong professional interest in the nonprofit sector, working either on the program or executive staff of a nonprofit, as a trustee of a nonprofit, or as a highly-involved volunteer in a nonprofit.
+The MANM degree is offered to students with an accredited bachelor’s degree and a strong professional interest in the nonprofit sector.
+Students may be working either on the program, development, or administrative staff of a nonprofit, as a trustee of a nonprofit, or as a highly-involved volunteer in a nonprofit.

 The curriculum is 48 quarter-units, offered in six quarters of full time enrollment over 18 months.
-The program admits students in the Fall and Spring quarters.
+The program admits students in the Fall and Winter quarters.
 The student attends class on Tuesday night and visits the sites of exemplary Los Angeles area nonprofit organizations on two Saturdays each quarter.
 As soon as an applicant is accepted into the MANM program, the student is given the program calendar for the entire six quarters of study.

 In addition to classwork, each student undertakes one unit of supervised Field Work each quarter.
 The site and focus of the field work are chosen by the student and supervised by an MANM faculty member.
-The student is encouraged to use the Field Work as an opportunity to become involved in a variety of nonprofit organizations and activities and to expand her or his professional experience.
+The student is encouraged to use the Field Work as an opportunity to become involved in a variety of nonprofit organizations and activities and to expand her or his professional experience and resume.

 The MA in Nonprofit Management degree is taught using an adult cohort education model.
 Students stay with the same cohort of students for the six quarters of the program, and thus develop a strong learning community for their studies as well as colleagues who will be part of their continuing professional network after they complete the degree.

 The Certified Nonprofit Professional (CNP) Credential